 This training is just as important for you, the handler.
 Try to look for a local nose work class.
 They’re a great place to start on your dream toward truffle hunting.
 It’ll also confirm whether your dog is compatible with the work of hunting such elusive fungi.

-Turns out, not every dog is up to the task.
+It turns out, not every dog is up to the task.
 Some breeds have natural handicaps.
-For instance, terriers and hounds are prone to distraction, especially by other animals.
+For instance, Terriers and Hounds are prone to distraction, especially by other animals.
 Sighthounds don’t keep their noses on the ground, and truffles live at the base of trees.
 Does that mean your dog is out?
 Not necessarily — just keep those factors in mind.

 The Truffle Craze

 Truffle farms exist, but culinary demand exceeds supply.
 Meanwhile, the supply of truffle dogs is low.